Cognitive Systems, Interaction and Robotics in FP7

 Indeed, systems pertaining to any of these areas have to understand their respective dynamic environments, whether these call for navigation, grasping and manipulation, interaction with people, or simply the recognition and description of real or virtual objects and scenes.

-In a nutshell, the three targets of Challenge 2 are:
+In a nutshell, the five target outcomes of Challenge 2/Objective 2.1 are:

-- to build a strong basis for research on ways of reaching the long term goals inherent in this challenge and to provide the means for carrying out that research;
+- New ways of designing and implementing complete robotic systems to build a strong basis for research on ways of reaching the long term goals inherent in this challenge and to provide the means for carrying out that research;

 - New, scientifically grounded system architectures integrating communication, control and cognitive capabilities